solita/solita.github.com/_posts/2020-03-18-http-security-headers.md

 title: Staying un-pwned with HTTP Security Headers
 author: massimo
 excerpt: >
   Your fancy front-end framework won't print unescaped HTML.
 But what if it does after the next update?
-Well, that's why you have a WAF.
-What if there's a way to circumvent it?
-There's always a what if.
-This is not a comprehensive list of all security headers.
-These are the bare minimum every non-trivial site should use.
+To protect your app, you need security layers.
+Like an onion, each layer means more tears for the attacker.
+HTTP security headers form one of these layers.
+Here are the essential security headers for every non-trivial site.
 tags:
 - infosec
 - software security